 So let’s now translate those numbers to our situation in Athens, considering that both cities burn wood in winter for about 5 months and that both cities produce the same wood smoke air pollution per inhabitant.

-IT IS VERY LIKELY THAT EVERY YEAR AROUND 5040 PEOPLE DIE IN ATHENS DUE TO WOOD HEATERS.
+IT IS VERY LIKELY THAT EVERY YEAR AROUND 5040 PEOPLE DIE IN ATHENS DUE TO WOOD BURNERS.

 When will we become aware of this huge health threat and will do something to stop the unnecessary deaths of more than 5000 people in Athens only?